Find the mortgage that's right for you

 With many shared ownership properties, you have the opportunity to gradually increase your ownership over time, so that you can eventually own it outright.

-This scheme is the first non-government home ownership scheme that is widely available in the UK and was developed by the Home Builders Federation to help people buy a new build home with a deposit of just 5%.
-This may go some way to replacing the government’s help to buy scheme, which is no longer open to new applicants in England and will close to Welsh applicants in 2023.
+The Deposit Unlock scheme is the first non-government home ownership scheme that is widely available in the UK and was developed by the Home Builders Federation to help people buy a new build home with a deposit of just 5%.

 Most property search engines have a new build home filter, but many developers also have their new build homes listed separately, including information on whether or not they are eligible to be bought through a government financing scheme like the first home scheme.

-The NHBS (National House Building Council) Buildmark is a 10-year warranty covering quality of construction.
+The NHBC (National House Building Council) Buildmark is a 10-year warranty covering quality of construction.
 This will give you peace of mind about the build quality of your new home, but will also be an important factor for mortgage lenders, who are unlikely to approve a mortgage on a property without this guarantee.

 Find the mortgage that's right for you